 Once you’ve got everything, pack your rucksack the right way starting with the items that you only need to use when you’re in the camp, such as your sleeping bag and fuel.
 The next to go in should be frequent use items, such as your map, sunscreen, and camera.
 The pockets of your bag should contain your rain gear, water filter and pack cover as you need to keep these items handy.

 Backpacking can be a wonderful experience if you’re well-prepared for it.
-Take the essentials, add a few things to make you comfortable, and don’t forget to bring along a serious sense of adventure.
+Take the essentials, add a few things to make you comfortable, like a lightweight microfiber towel or a well-insulated tumbler, and don’t forget to bring along a serious sense of adventure.

 Now working as a writer, Jackie Edwards started her career in the hospitality and travel industry, but after becoming a mom refocused and decided to spend more time with her family.
 When she’s not writing, she volunteers for a number of local mental health charities and also has a menagerie of pets to look after.